The best low-light, sun-loving houseplant for you in 2022

 The Sedum Morganianum is the ideal houseplant for beginning plant owners, plant owners that prefer to not spend too much time on their plants, or plant owners with pets and/or small children!
 The Sedum Morganianum, also known for it's two similar varieties (Burro's tail and Donkey tail) is a very easy-going houseplant that does well in direct sunlight, but also low-light spots.

-I hope you've found your new low-light, sun-loving houseplant to decorate your living spaces!
+I hope you've found your new low-light, sun-loving houseplant to improve your living spaces!
 If you're looking for more information, you can click the link by each plant to read more about taking care of these plants and see if it's a good match for you.

 Frequently asked questions